speedment/speedment-doc/pages/join.md

 | RIGHT JOIN     | {2, 3}                    | Tuple(A, B) and Tuple(null, B)

 {% include tip.html content= "
-A `FULL OUTER JOIN` can be obtained by creating a concatenation of distinct elements from a `LEFT JOIN` and a `RIGHT JOIN` like this: `crossJoinStream = Stream.concat(leftJoin.stream(), rightJoin.stream()).distinct()`.
+A `FULL OUTER JOIN` (with tuples from the set {1, 2, 3}) can be obtained by creating a concatenation of distinct elements from a `LEFT JOIN` and a `RIGHT JOIN` like this: `crossJoinStream = Stream.concat(leftJoin.stream(), rightJoin.stream()).distinct()`.
 However, because the stream is using the `.distinct()` operation, it must first produce all elements in the Stream before they can be consumed.
 " %}

 ## Join Operators
 The most common way of joining tables is by means of an equality operator.
-However, tables can be joined by means of a number of operators as indicated in the table below:
+However, tables can also be joined by means of a number of other operators as indicated in the table below:

 | Operator       | Effect
 | :------------- | :----------------------------------------------------------------------------------- |